 Make sure you bring a fire starting kit consisting of at least two of the following: flint and steel, ferro rod and striker, storm matches, lighter, magnifying glass.
 When you are wet and the temperature drops you will be in danger of exposure.
 The ability to make a fire will keep you alive and help get you rescued.

 Bring a good knife, even your trusty folding pocket knife.
 Bring two flashlights of some type, handheld or headlamp, and include at least one pair of spare batteries for each.
 Remember, two is one and one is none.

 Lastly, bring shelter items to help you stay warm.
 At the minimum an emergency blanket (those foil ones that make you look like a baked potato), but an emergency bivy is better.
-Also bring outer garments to help you cheat wind and rain while keeping you warm and a hat.
+Also bring outer garments against wind and rain, while keeping you warm, and a hat.

 There have been too many hikers out on easy, there-and-back hikes who, for whatever reason, got lost or hurt and were then facing a long, cold night outdoors with hardly anything since they didn’t “think they’d need it.”

 Don’t be like them.
 If this seems like a lot of stuff, it probably is.
 Aside from an abundance of caution this small kit will give you a little practice for carrying a much larger and heavier pack; your BOB!